Still humming, my father slices the plantains. He drops them into a hot skillet.

 "I won't forgive her," I say.

 My father says nothing.
-He transfers the browned slices onto a plate and asks me to flatten them.
+He transfers the browned slices onto a plate and asks me to

 I position the slices between sheets of wax paper and slide them under a drinking glass.
 Leaning hard against the glass's rim, I squash the fruit flat, squeeze the oil out.